 HTML5 multimedia redirection

 HTML5 multimedia redirection extends the multimedia redirection features of HDX MediaStream to include HTML5 audio and video.
-Because of growth in online distribution of multimedia content, especially to mobile devices, the browser industry has developed more efficient ways to present audio and video.
+Because of the growth in online distribution of multimedia content, especially to mobile devices, the browser industry has developed more efficient ways to present audio and video.

 Flash has been the standard, but it requires a plug-in, doesn’t work on all devices, and has higher battery usage in mobile devices.
-Companies like YouTube, NetFlix.com, and newer browsers versions of Mozilla, Google, and Microsoft are moving to HTML5 making it the new standard.
+Companies like YouTube, Netflix, and newer browsers versions of Mozilla, Google, and Microsoft are moving to HTML5 making it the new standard.

 - Company-independent standards (W3C)